Relatability is where something in your game evokes something the player is already familiar with.

 If it's two words, they should be a known phrase, not simply adjective-noun.
 (Rabid Dog and Fuel Tanker are good.
 Silver Axe and Immortal Angel are not.)

-Give all your cards (or other pieces) relatable names, but also work backwards.
+Give all your cards (or other pieces) relatable names, but also work backwards from the theme.
 Come up with the best-known and most thematic characters, items and events, from the theme of your game.
-Then, work backwards, and make new cards from them.
+Then, make cards from them.

 Magic made sets of cards set in a gothic horror world.
 They filled these sets with cards designed backwards from the theme.
 The set was full of relatable cards like Bump in the Night, Cellar Door, Boarded Windows, and Jar of Eyeballs.
 They introduced double-sided cards, so that some townsfolk cards could "flip over" to a werewolf side at night.